scraggo/scraggo.github.io/content/drafts/meet.md

 ### Motivations: Color Mode and Enneagram

-These personality tests capture your motivations.
+These tests attempt to show your personality through the lens of your motivations.

 If you like these questions, you may also like the motivation questions in the Emotional Self section.

 1\.
 Color Mode

-This test boils all personality types down to 4 categories / colors.
+This test posits that there are four personality types categorized by colors.

 From <https://taylorhartman.com/assessment-information/>:

 > Unlike other personality profiles, The Color Code not only identifies what you do but why you do it, allowing you to gain much deeper and more useful insights into what makes you and those around you tick.
 The Color Code Personality Profile is unique for several reasons.
 First, it goes deeper than mere personality - it identifies Motive - why you do what you do.

 The Colors:

 > - Red - **Power** - results and productivity.
 They bring great gifts of vision and leadership.
 Reds are generally characterized as responsible, decisive, proactive and assertive.
 > - Blue - **Intimacy**, connecting, creating quality relationships and having a purpose is what drives these people.
 Their natural gifts include quality and service.
 Blues can be counted on to be loyal, sincere, and thoughtful.
 > - White - **Peace**, or the absence of conflict, is what motivates a White.
 Clarity and tolerance are White gifts.
 Whites are also known for their qualities of kindness, adaptability, and patience.